rbw/aiosnow/docs/usage/model/index.rst

 Model
 =====

-The Model object provides an interface for reading and manipulating data in ServiceNow.
+The Model object provides an interface for reading and altering data in ServiceNow.

 *Usage*